Arkansas snaps 20-game SEC skid, 21-14 vs. Mississippi St.

 STARKVILLE, Miss.
+(AP) — Two coaches and almost three years since Arkansas last won a Southeastern Conference game, the Razorbacks took down the team that was the talk of college football last week.

-(AP) — Feleipe Franks threw two touchdown passes and Arkansas intercepted K.J.
+Feleipe Franks threw two touchdown passes and Arkansas intercepted K.J.
 Costello three times as the Razorbacks broke a 20-game SEC losing streak by upsetting No. 16 Mississippi State 21-14 on Saturday night.

+“The mood in the locker room was probably everything you might expect,” first-year Arkansas Sam Pittman said.
+“The kids have gone for a long time without having an opportunity to win.
+And against a team, I mean, that’s a ranked football team and for us to come in here their place and win, the guys are ecstatic.”

 A week after a record-breaking and stunning upset against LSU, the Bulldogs (1-1) and new coach Mike Leach hardly looked like the same team.
 Costello was 43 of 59 for 313 yards and one touchdown.

+“I didn’t think we read the field very well,” Leach said.
+“Most of our problems out there – offense, defense, special teams – were because our eyes just weren’t in the right place.
+We’re not experienced enough or talented enough for that.”

 Costello and the Air Raid shredded LSU for a Southeastern Conference record 623 yards passing, but the Bulldogs turned the ball over on downs in the red zone twice in the fourth quarter and also lost a fumble against Arkansas.
+They were 6-of-17 on third down.

+“There’s so much momentum to be had that we didn’t seize, regardless of the coverage,” Costello said.
+“I mean, we completed the ball all over the field, but we’ve got to finish in critical situations.
+And I’ve got to take care of the football, bottom line.”

+Kylin Hill, the Bulldogs’ leading rusher from a season ago, left the game after taking a hard hit in the first quarter and never returned.

 Greg Brooks Jr. returned an interception 69 yards for a touchdown to put Arkansas (1-1) on top early and the Razorbacks led 14-7 at the half.